Farama-Foundation/PettingZoo/docs/classic.md

 #### Action Space

-As described by [RLCard](http://rlcard.org/games.html#dou-dizhu), the size of the action space of Dou Dizhu is 33,676, which is too large for learning algorithms.
-Therefore, RLCard decided to abstract the action space into 309 actions as shown below.
+The raw size of the action space of Dou Dizhu is 33,676.
+Because of this, our implementation of Dou Dizhu abstracts the action space into 309 actions as shown below:

 | Action Type      | Number of Actions | Number of Actions after Abstraction | Action ID         |
 | ---------------- | :---------------: | :---------------------------------: | :---------------: |